CrossyChainsaw/Portfolio/README.md

 For this section I will answer 5 questions.

 ### What is culture?
 Culture is shortly, activities, behaviour and practises of a group.
-For example the dutch are very direct.
-Its important to take this into account, since usually they don't try to be mean but it sounds like they try to be mean a lot. but thats just how they are.
-Another example of culture is that the turkish people organize a big party if they marry.
+For example the Dutch are very direct.
+It’s important to take this into account, since usually they don't try to be mean but it sounds like they try to be mean a lot. but that’s just how they are.
+Another example of culture is that the Turkish people organize a big party if they marry.

 ### Which are well-known dimensions on cultural differences?
 the 4 dimensions are power distance (PDI), individualism (IDV), uncertainty avoidance (UAI) and masculinity (MAS).
 I'll describe them down here.

 #### Power Distance (PDI)
 Power distance is the degree a society accept or rejects unequal power distribution.
-For example in the netherlands everyone behaves another equally.
+For example in the Netherlands everyone behaves another equally.
 But for example in Japan they show lots of respect for older people, people with a higher status and people with titles.
 You can already see how this could go wrong.
-If a young dutch developer, and an older japanese developer work together.
-The dutch might behave unrespetfull in the eyes of the japanese man.
-This is why its important to understand each others' culture.
+If a young Dutch direct developer, and an older Japanese developer work together.
+The Dutch might behave unrespect full in the eyes of the Japanese man.
+This is why it’s important to understand each other’s culture.

-*In this image you see the differences between japanase bows, these get mixed up a lot.
-Usuaully people think there is just one bow, but there are multiple.*
+*In this image you see the differences between Japanase bows, these get mixed up a lot.
+Usually people think there is just one bow, but there are multiple.*
 ![image](https://user-images.githubusercontent.com/74303221/173791109-7a9a2b23-c718-443a-9434-920864cb93a3.png)

 #### Individualism (IDV)
-Individualism is the degree a human prioritizes his own, indivual accomplishments. the counterpart is collectivism, this is that you care more about the group accomplishments
+Individualism is the degree a human prioritizes his own, induvial accomplishments. the counterpart is collectivism, this is that you care more about the group accomplishments

 #### Uncertainty Avoidance (UAI)
 Uncertainty Avoidance is the degree a society tolerates risks.
-An example of a country with a high uncertainty avoidance culture is France. this means that if you have a french worker in your group, he will expect structure and predictability.
+An example of a country with a high uncertainty avoidance culture is France. this means that if you have a French worker in your group, he will expect structure and predictability to possible risks.

 #### Masculinity-Femininity (MAS)
 Masculinity-Femininity is the degree a society values assertiveness and materialism versus feelings, relationships, and quality of life.
 I found an interesting table where they put masculinity against feminity.
 This table explains it better than me so have a look.